corrode/corrode.github.io/content/blog/composition/index.md

 }
 ```

-This allows us to reuse the same code for writing to a file or to stdout.
+This allows to reuse the same code for writing to a file or to stdout.
 Here are some examples of how to use the program:

 ```sh